Drutika06/MusicVerse/README.md

 ### Tutorials Page
 - Users can browse and add video tutorials to their cart.
 - Tutorials are locked and can only be watched after purchase.
+- Click on 'Learn Music Theory & Musical Notes' to navigate to the MusicTheory page for detailed insights into music theory and notes.

 ### Music Theory Page
 - Learn music theory, including notes, scales, chords, and more.